lleonart1984/Rendering-Project-using-DX12/Readme.md

 Typed resource view helps in other aspects such as binding, root descriptor construction and static type-check of resource handling.

 **Customizable Pipeline state objects**: In CA4G there is a concept Pipeline Bindings with two roles.
 Representing bindings to the pipeline (resources, constants, samplers, render targets, depth buffers) used to construct the Root Signature object and, in the other hand, manage all settable states to the pipeline exposing functionalities to setup, such as Input Layout, Depth Tests, Rasterizer state, shader stages, etc., used to create the `ID3D12PipelineStateObject`.

+**DXR support**: CA4G can access to DXR engine in DX12.
+If there is not hardware support for this interface the CA4G will use the fallback device instead.
+DXR can be used through CA4G in a friendly manner hiding bothersome tasks and settings.

 ## Presenter Class